ibm-cloud-docs/databases-for-elasticsearch/getting-started.md

 Next is `elasticsearch.username` and `elasticsearch.password`.
 Use the deployment's admin username and password.
 Be sure that you set the admin password prior to trying to connect.
 For `elasticsearch.url` enter the deployment's hostname and port, separated by a `:`.

-Finally, there is server.name, which is a machine-readable name for the Kibana instance, and server.host, which is the host of the backend server and where you can connect to Kibana in your web browser.
+Finally, there is `server.name`, which is a machine-readable name for the Kibana instance, and `server.host`, which is the host of the backend server and where you can connect to Kibana in your web browser.

 The settings are just a simplified example to get started.
 See the [Kibana documentation](https://www.elastic.co/guide/en/kibana/current/settings.html) for more configuration settings you can set for your use case.